List of VeggieTales characters: Jimmy and Jerry Gourd

 Jimmy and Jerry Gourd (introduced 1995) are gourd brothers who appear as a secondary comic duo.
 Despite being very similar and hard to tell apart, the two have some traits to help them stand out from each other.
 For example, Jimmy is orange and very talkative with a boisterous personality.
 Jerry is yellow and more soft-spoken and monotone.
 The pair debuted together in "Are You My Neighbor?" portraying the "new guys" and establishing their love of eating and singing show tunes.
+A notable appearance of the duo is the opening of "King George and the Ducky", where they wear cardboard cutout costumes of Bob and Larry in an attempt to impersonate them and take over the show and tell a very short and rushed story called "The Englishman Who Went Up A Hill And Came Down With All The Bananas".

 Although inseparable, Jimmy often appears in starring roles without his brother, such as the "Omelet" and "Dr. Jiggle and Mr. Sly" story segments and as a member of Boyz in the Sink.
+Additionally, during the run of VeggieTales on TV!, Jimmy maintained a presence outside of the main story segments by portraying the mailman who delivered the fan letters to Bob and Larry, while his brother only appeared within the episode stories.
 Jerry's notable appearances without Jimmy include playing the Swede in "The Englishman Who Went Up a Hill and Came Down with All the Bananas" and alongside Mr. Lunt in "His Cheeseburger" (furthering his and his brother's reputation of loving to eat).
-A notable appearance of the duo is the opening of "King George and the Ducky", where they wear cardboard cutout costumes of Bob and Larry in an attempt to impersonate them and take over the show.

 In VeggieTales in the House and VeggieTales in the City, Jimmy and Jerry were shown as Bob and Larry's neighbors, living in the pantry on the other end of the kitchen countertop.
 The Gourd brothers also own pets in the series – a dust bunny named Danny and a guppy named Happy Sunshine Bubbles.
 They returned for The VeggieTales Show as well, appearing both backstage and onstage to help put on the shows in the theater.